...

 4. You submit your claim in the relevant time limit.

 Victims of historical sexual abuse must report the incident to the police as soon as they are able to do so as adults.
-In general, this is taken as reporting the incident when they turned eighteen.
-An exception to this may be made if you can show that there were extenuating circumstances which prevented you from doing so.

-If you are seeking compensation for sexual assault or rape through the CICA, you must do so within the applicable time limit.
-The standard limitation period is two years.
-This is taken from the date on which the incident occurred.
+If you are seeking compensation for rape, you must do so within the applicable time limit.
+The standard limitation period is two years from the date on which the incident occurred.

 Where the person harmed was under eighteen at the time of the incident, the following will be applicable.